 - Freshly ground black pepper

-- Finely ground stale corn tortillas, about 3 tablespoons, as needed, (see note)
+- Finely ground corn chips, about 1/2 cup, as needed, (see note)

-- 1 ounce white cheddar cheese cut in cubes about the size of the tip of your pinkie finger
+- 1 ounce white cheddar cheese, optional cut in cubes about the size of the tip of your pinkie finger

 - Olive oil, as needed